olivierlacan/keep-a-changelog/README.md

 created by the [Gemnasium](http://gemnasium.com) team and which parses many (but not all) open source project change logs.

-### Why do you alternate between spelling it "CHANGELOG" and "change log"?
+### Why do you alternate between spelling it “CHANGELOG” and “change log”?
-"CHANGELOG" is the name of the file itself.
-It's a bit shouty but it's a historical convention followed by many open source project.
+“CHANGELOG” is the name of the file itself.
+It’s a bit shouty, but it’s a historical convention followed by many open source project.
 Other examples of similar files include [`README`](README.md), [`LICENSE`](LICENSE), and [`CONTRIBUTING`](CONTRIBUTING.md).

 The uppercase naming (which in old operating systems made these files stick to the top) is used to draw attention to them.
-Since they're important metadata about the project, they could be useful to anyone intending to use or contribute to it, much like [open source project badges](http://shields.io).
+Since they’re important metadata about the project, they could be useful to anyone intending to use or contribute to it, much like [open source project badges](http://shields.io).

-When I refer to a "change log", I'm talking about the function of this
+When I refer to a “change log”, I’m talking about the function of this
 file: to log changes.

 ### How can I contribute?